-- I. Make an initial record of the information on CPOMS. - 2.
-Report it to a DSL/DDSL immediately. - The DSL/DDSL will consider if there is a requirement for immediate medical intervention, however urgent medical attention should not be delayed if a DSL/DDSL is not immediately available. - 4.
+- 1. Make an initial record of the information on CPOMS. - 2.
+Report it to a DSL/DDSL immediately. - 3.
+The DSL/DDSL will consider if there is a requirement for immediate medical intervention, however urgent medical attention should not be delayed if a DSL/DDSL is not immediately available. - 4.
 Make an accurate record (which may be used in any subsequent court proceedings) as soon as possible and within 24 hours of the occurrence, of all that has happened.
-Ensure this is logged on CPOMS or sent as an email sent to the DSLs at safeguardingteam@hernejunior.com including details of: - Dates and times of their observations. - Dates and times of any discussions they were involved in. - Any injuries. - Explanations given by the child/adult. - What action was taken. - Any actual words or phrases used by the child. - 5.
+Ensure this is logged on CPOMS including details of: - Dates and times of their observations. - Dates and times of any discussions they were involved in. - Any injuries. - Explanations given by the child/adult. - What action was taken. - Any actual words or phrases used by the child. - 5.
 In the absence of the DSL or their Deputy, be prepared to refer directly to Children's Social Care (and the police if appropriate) if there is the potential for immediate, significant harm.